hipc-book/hipc-book.github.io/_lectures/3-management_and_measurement.md

 > Use the Viking wiki page, or the Slurm manual pages to find out how to do each of the four tasks above.
 You might like to try each command out.
 {: .block-danger }

-Besides Slurm, there are a number of other queuing and scheduling systems, with notable examples being Maui, PBS Pro and IBM LoadLeveler.
+Besides Slurm, there are a number of other queuing and scheduling systems, with notable examples being **Maui**, **PBS Pro** and **IBM LoadLeveler**.
 While each system has its own semantics, the principles of a batch scheduling system are the same.

 > **Further Reading**
 >